Baton Rouge Airport (BTR) Guide

 Welcome to Baton Rouge Airport, your gateway to Louisiana's capital city and the surrounding area.
 With its convenient location just a short drive from downtown Baton Rouge, BTR is the perfect starting point for your Louisiana adventure.
 Whether you're flying in for business or pleasure, our guide is here to help you navigate the airport and make your trip as smooth and stress-free as possible.

 Looking for helpful information to get you from your door to your gate?
 Our extensive guide has got you covered.
 From flight status and tracking to airline departure terminals and gate locations, parking options, terminal maps, and food and shopping directories, we've got all the information you need to make the most of your time at BTR Airport.
+For a more comprehensive guide to major commercial airports, visit iFly's Airport Guide.
 So sit back, relax, and let us guide you through your the airport experience.

 When to Arrive

 When flying out of Baton Rouge Airport, it is recommended that travelers arrive at least 90 minutes before their scheduled departure time for domestic flights and 2 hours for international flights.
 The busiest times at the airport are typically early mornings and late afternoons, so it's best to avoid those times if possible.

 Getting to the Airport